Skip to content

 161. Provision of personal protective equipment and related training?

 [Externally verified] Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company reports that it puts up safety signs and banners throughout its operational units and ensures that its employees always remain well-equipped with the proper personal protective equipment when they work.
-It also mandates protective gear in chemical handling activities.
+The company reports that it places safety signs and banners throughout its operational units and ensures that employees are always well-equipped with proper personal protective equipment.
+It also mandates the use of protective gear during chemical handling activities.

 • Y